National Preventive Mechanisms (NPMs)

 NPMs could be a new, specialised body or an existing institution taking on the role (see NPM models).
 Most importantly, NPMs need to be independent, free from government influence and given sufficient resources to carry out their work effectively.
 They must also have the power to access all places of detention, without restriction, to access all information and to be able to talk with detained persons in private.

-NPMs complement the work of the Subcommittee on Prevention of Torture and can have direct contacts with the SPT.
+NPMs complement the work of the UN Subcommittee on Prevention of Torture and can have direct contacts with the SPT.
 Their permanent presence in a country enables them to conduct regular monitoring, and build a long term relationship with relevant authorities, based on trust and on-going dialogue.
 As domestic bodies, NPMs are best placed to propose concrete preventive measures which are adapted to the situation and challenges in the country.

 Through their regular monitoring visits, NPMs are in a good position to identify early warnings signs, and thereby to prevent abuses in places of detention.